 Does what we talk about in therapy remain confidential?

-is one of the most important components between a client and psychotherapist.
-Successful therapy requires a high degree of
+is one of the most important components between a client and psychotherapist or physician.
+Successful therapy or treatment requires a high degree of

-trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist's office.
-Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you
+trust with highly sensitive subject matter that is usually not discussed anywhere but the clinician's office.
+Every clinician should provide a written copy of their confidential disclosure agreement, and you can expect that what you

-However, state law and professional ethics require therapists to maintain confidentiality
+However, state law and professional ethics require clinicians to maintain confidentiality except

 * Suspected past or present abuse or neglect of children, adults, and elders to the authorities, including Child Protection and law enforcement, based on information provided by the client or collateral sources.